RogerSelwyn/MS365-Calendar/docs/installation_and_configuration.md

     * Recommended - see below, or
     * Manually - Copy [these files](https://github.com/RogerSelwyn/MS365-Calendar/tree/main/custom_components/ms365_calendar) to custom_components/ms365_calendar/.
 1. Restart your Home Assistant instance to enable the integration
 1. Add the integration via the `Devices & Services` dialogue.
-Follow the instructions in the install process (or see [Authentication](./authentication.md)) to establish the link between this integration and the Azure app
+Follow the instructions in the install process (or see [Authentication](./authentication.md)) to establish the link between this integration and the Entra ID App Registration
     * A persistent token will be created in the hidden directory config/ms365_storage/.MS365-token-cache
     * The `ms365_calendars_<account_name>.yaml` will be created under the config directory in the `ms365_storage` directory.
 1. [Configure Calendars](./calendar_configuration.md)